Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 The next morning Gennarino wakes to find his crotch decorated with pink blossoms.
 Raffaella appears, proudly announcing a seagull egg omelet garnished with rabbit fat "prepared to nourish my adored lover."
 It is her first.
 "My lord," she asks, "...is it disgusting?"
 "Mildly disgusting," he replies.

 Feminist protectors of Woman's honor recoiled at what they perceived as Wermüller's betrayal.
 While their disapprobation is understandable given the indelicacy of her farce, such indignation forgets that comedies are by nature about inferior types rather than role-models.
 Swept Away may not be a pure comedy of manners, but there is more than enough humor in it to warrant the label.
 More importantly, such criticism confuses the perspective of characters with authorial intent.
 It assumes that a female director will automatically champion emancipation from old stereotypes.
 It could be argued that Wertmüller has in fact made a comedy only a radically emancipated gender-feminist would dare to, with the assaults Raffaella endures at the hands of her tormenter constituting proof positive of the literal equality of male and female.
 To find such violence objectionable, on the other hand, suggests the belief that women are in need of special protection.
-It was, of course, in the name of just such chivalric homage and protectiveness that women were patronized by the "patriarchy" for centuries.
+It was, of course, in the name of just such chivalric protectiveness that women were patronized for centuries.
 Statistics of sexual violence suggest why.

 Dignity is the inviolate state of autonomous persons while to be free is to be unsubjugated.
 No one who is attached to suffering is free in this sense.
 Willful subjugation is therefore problematic to say the least, and this is what makes it inconvenient, regardless which gender is involved.
 Even as exception to the rule, the female masochist must invalidate all generalizations about what women want.

 I suspect both Wertmüller's upper-class origins and her predilection for over-the-top drama predisposed her to a more playful, even mischievous, approach to gender dynamics than your average feminist.
+Counter-intuitive as it may seem, prudery is more typical of the petit-bourgeois.

-In the ensuing years a cinema of gender-narcissism that flatters the (presumably) fragile female ego has become the rule.
+In the ensuing years a cinema of gender-narcissism that flatters the (ostensibly) fragile female ego has become the rule.
 Such therapeutic revisionism--most conspicuous in period dramas, where the concerns (and fixations) of modern women are projected onto the past--is the product of the confluence of two developments: the victory of feminist egalitarianism, and the youth-fixation of marketing savvy of media moguls.
 Thankfully Wertmüller doesn't serve either agenda.

 If Wermüller is guilty of anything it is caricature.
 Yet the abusiveness of the antics she stages are off-set by moments of genuine tenderness.
 Her film is brutal, but it has heart with a capital H.